The Key to Staying Warm When Cold Weather Fishing is Dressing in layers.

 The polypropylene base-layer garments of a few years ago

-have been replaced with improved material like Thermasta™™and the newest
+have been replaced with improved material like Thermasta™ and

-If you should wear briefs use synthetic fabric, no cotton or
+Your underwear should be synthetic fabric, silk or merino wool, no cotton or

 The first layers main purpose is to wick perspiration away from